-Alameda County can help ensure that the local housing stock is maintained and improved in a safe and healthy manner by providing financial and technical assistance to properties occupied by low income families and by carrying out appropriate code enforcement programs.
-The Alameda County Neighborhood Preservation and Sustainability Department (NPS) programs addressed substandard housing conditions including lead-based paint and other health and safety issues as well as providing accessibility improvements, primarily for low-income homeowners.
-Since 2007, NPS has completed 185 Minor Home Repair projects in unincorporated Alameda County and 75 Single Family Rehabilitations (both accessibility grants and repair loans).
-This program has moved to the Alameda County Community Development Agency's Healthy Homes Department (HHD), which provides technical assistance to property owners, tenant education, lead-safety skills training, In-Home Consultants for property owner in the cities of Oakland, Berkeley, Emeryville and Alameda and provides Healthy Housing interventions in Alameda County.
-The HH Department will begin combining the CDBG and Cal HOME funded Housing Preservation Program with its own Lead Hazard Remediation Program in the Unincorporated County beginning in FY 14/15.
-In addition, the County has persons working in Fire, Building and Planning who are trained to evaluate violations of their respective codes.
+Alameda County can help ensure that the local housing stock is maintained and improved in a safe and healthy manner by providing financial and technical assistance to properties occupied by low income households and by carrying out appropriate code enforcement programs.
+The Alameda County Neighborhood Preservation and Sustainability Department (NPS) programs address substandard housing conditions including lead-based paint and other health and safety issues as well as providing accessibility improvements, primarily for low-income homeowners.
+Since TBD, NPS has completed TBD projects in unincorporated Alameda County.
+The Alameda County Community Development Agency's Healthy Homes Department (HHD) provides education, lead-safety skills training, and on-site consultations for Alameda County property owners and carries out lead poisoning prevention and asthma trigger interventions for Oakland residents.
+The HHD has remediated lead hazards in TBD Alameda County housing units since TBD and works with the Housing Authority of the County of Alameda (HACA) to educate owners of housing units participating in the Section 8 program about lead-based paint, mold, and other healthy housing issues to promote safe and healthy property maintenance.
+The County has persons working in Fire, Building and Planning who are trained to evaluate violations of their respective codes.
 In addition to identifying hazards for occupants and owners of the housing units, these programs can also support the community by reducing neighborhood blight and preserving property values.

-Table II-39: Households with Housing Problems in Unincorporated Alameda County by Type of Problem, 2007-2011 Estimates
+Table I-39: Households with Housing Problems in Unincorporated Alameda County by Type of Problem, 2007-2011 Estimates

-Housing Units Осс upied Units Type of Problem Number Percent of Total Housing Units Number Percent of Occupied Housing Units Lacking Complete Plumbing Facilities 404 0.8% 166 0.3% Lacking Complete Kitchen Facilities 740 1.5% 213 0.4% No telephone service available 560 1.2% TOTAL 50,136 100.0% 47,765 100.0%
+Housing Units Occupied Units Type of Problem Number Percent of Total Housing Units Number Percent of Occupied Housing Units Lacking Complete Plumbing Facilities 404 0.8% 166 0.3% Lacking Complete Kitchen Facilities 740 1.5% 213 0.4% No telephone service available 560 1.2% TOTAL 50,136 100.0% 47,765 100.0%